 Fenghuang (Phoniex) Ancient Town

-Located on the western edge of Hunan Province next to Guizhou, Fenghuang is regarded as one of the most beautiful ancient towns in China.
+Located on the western edge of Hunan Province next to Guizhou, Fenghuang is one of China's most beautiful ancient towns.
 Rightly so.
 And it didn't take long for me to fall in love!

 Houses built on stilts along the river